-Marlene Koury is a partner in the New York office of Constantine Cannon.
+Marlene Koury is a partner in the San Francisco office of Constantine Cannon.
 Ms. Koury joined the firm in 2007 and concentrates her practice on antitrust litigation and representing whistleblowers under the federal False Claims Act and numerous state law equivalents.

 Ms. Koury is currently one of the lead counsel in a whistleblower lawsuit against Visiting Nurse Service of New York, one of the nation’s largest home health care agencies, alleging the company defrauded Medicare and Medicaid and failed to provide patients with care prescribed by doctors.